Nserino1/PGT_RSA/GroupPresentation.md

 ## Introduction

-This notebook documents the first stages of preprocessing for the OpenNeuro dataset `ds003507` using `fMRIPrep` in Neurodesk.
+This notebook documents the first stages of preprocessing for the OpenNeuro dataset `ds003507` using `fMRIPrep`.
 The goal of this workflow is to demonstrate how to prepare one subject's BIDS-formatted data and launch preprocessing for a single participant.

 In this notebook, I begin the preprocessing workflow for the OpenNeuro dataset `ds003507`, titled *Audiovisual Valence Congruence*.
 The notebook is based on the course demo for `fMRIPrep` and is adapted for my selected dataset and subject.
 For this assignment, I focus only on the first three major steps: loading the required tools and libraries, preparing the data, and running `fMRIPrep` for one subject.